 Hair loss in women

-Female hair loss can have a dismaying or even devastating influence on a woman’s quality of life, not least because hair loss is, often wrongly considered, a less significant psychological and emotional problem for women than it is for men.
+Hair loss in women can have a devastating effect on the quality of life, not least because hair loss is, often wrongly considered, a less significant psychological and emotional problem for women than it is for men.
 Too often, a woman’s hair loss is not taken seriously by family or friends or even by a woman’s personal physician.

 While hair loss itself can present psychological and emotional problems for a woman, failure of others to recognise the seriousness of these problems, may contribute to psychological and emotional effects that can range from decreased self-esteem to anxiety and depression.